BuildProof/contracts-proxy/README.md

-# Intuition Attestoor Contracts
+# Intuition Attestor Contracts

-`Attestoor` contract allows for the whitelisted accounts to attest on behalf of the Intuiton itself, effectively acting as an official attestoor account.
-It follows the beacon proxy pattern, and is deployed via `AttestoorFactory` contract, which itself follows the transparent upgradeable proxy pattern.
+`Attestor` contract allows for the whitelisted accounts to attest on behalf of the Intuiton itself, effectively acting as an official attestor account.
+It follows the beacon proxy pattern, and is deployed via `AttestorFactory` contract, which itself follows the transparent upgradeable proxy pattern.

 ## Building and Running Tests